DataDog/documentation/content/en/synthetics/browser_tests.md

 3. **Select your tags**: The tags attached to your browser test.
 Use the `<KEY>:<VALUE>` format to filter on a `<VALUE>` for a given `<KEY>` on the Synthetics page.
 4. **Devices**: The devices to run your check on.
 Available devices are `Laptop Large`, `Tablet`, and `Mobile Small`.
 5. **Locations**: The Datadog managed locations to run the test from.
 Many AWS locations from around the world are available.
 The full list is retrievable through the [Datadog API][2].
 You can also set up a [Private Location][3] to run a Synthetics Browser test on a private URL not accessible from the public internet.
-6. **How often should Datadog run the test?** Intervals are available between every 15 minutes to once per week.
-[Contact support][4] to enable additional frequencies for your test.
+6. **How often should Datadog run the test?** Intervals are available between every 5 minutes to once per week.

 ### Use global variables